-This guide explains Rackbeat's inventory valuation report and how to download the report in Excel format.
+This guide explains Rackbeat's stock valuation report and how to download the report in Excel format.

-The report provides an overview of the inventory value - that is, the cost prices multiplied by the quantity of products in stock.
+The report provides an overview of the stock value - that is, the cost prices multiplied by the quantity of products in stock.

-Click "Search" and scroll down to find the total inventory value.
+Click "Search" and scroll down to find the total stock value.

 NOTE!
 If you want all products to be displayed in all locations, leave the product and location fields empty.
 Otherwise, you can select specific products or locations to be displayed in the report.